 A 27-hole facility, the Red and Blue nines at the Hartford Golf Club are often combined to form the premier 18-hole course.
 That’s not to say that the 9-hole Green circuit is any way inferior, however.
-Donald Ross gets the main design credit here but a number of architects have had a hand in shaping the course, including Devereux Emmet and, in more recent times, Stephen Kay, who renovated all the bunkers.
+Donald Ross gets the main design credit here but a number of architects have had a hand in shaping the course, including Devereux Emmet.
+In more recent times Bruce Hepner completed a bunker and tee renovation in 2017.

 The 407-yard 7th on the Red nine is one of the stronger par fours on that circuit, with drives to the corner of the dogleg threatened by a creek that wanders diagonally across the fairway.
 On the Blue nine, the three visually intimidating fairway cross-bunkers at the 450-yard 4th provide plenty of food for thought for golfers on the tee.Established in 1896, Hartford celebrated its centenary by hosting the USGA Mid-Amateur Championship in 1996 then the 60th edition of the US Girls’ Junior Championship was held at the club in 2008, a year after an extensive renovation of the clubhouse.